 James Houston endorses avoiding disposable aluminum pans for cooking the turkey and using a large baking vessel instead.
 In the same vein, Kate Williams votes for eschewing holiday-themed paper napkins and replacing them with reusable cloth napkins.
 If your grandparents want to use plastic utensils and paper plates because it is easier for cleanup, Kylie Elliot and Mackenzie Fitzpatrick suggest that you offer to do the clean up for them if they use real plates and silverware.
 Carla Avila says if you’re preparing for a holiday party, you should look in your closet for something you haven’t worn for a while.
 Add a festive accessory and it might feel like a new outfit, saving you money and trip to the mall.

 Haley Peterson makes a list and checks it twice so she doesn’t overbuy.
 She also tries to walk or bike to local bookstores and other independent retailers.
-Bria Lamothe takes her own bags with her on shopping expeditions so she doesn’t waste a store bag or have to buy one at the store.
+Bria Lamothe takes her own bags with her on shopping expeditions so she doesn’t waste a store bag or have to buy one at the store, she always tries to minimize the cost, she also uses the Kohls codes and many others.
 Kristi Goodspeed combines holiday shopping trips with grocery and other errands to save gas.
 And Lina Mochizuki warns not to be sucked in by big sales.

 Instructors Sheehan and Minter also got into the No Impact spirit.
 Sheehan joined a winter community supported agriculture (CSA) program and got all the fixings for a holiday dinner, including mushrooms, spinach, carrots, celery, potatoes, onions and squash.
 Minter used as much of the turkey as possible, including making soup out of the turkey carcass.
 He says a 20-pound carcass can easily make enough soup for a week of meals, and with the right culinary twist, it can be a perfect way to warm up in the cold weeks following the holiday.